 For savings accounts, locate the DAN on the savings passbook or account statement.
-(See GN 02402.040 for instructions on where to find the DAN on account documentation.)

-6. Type of Account
+6. Type of account

 If the type of account is unclear in representative payee cases, call the FI for verification.

-A personal check, or
+a personal check,

-Account statement, or
+an account statement, or

 Do not use any of the following documents for the indicated account information:

 Deposit tickets (for RTNs).
 They often contain pseudo RTNs.